(647)978-4402 | [email protected]

 The Family Law Act sets out the calculation for the division of property upon the breakdown of marriage.
 The calculation is based on the principle that spouses are to split the difference between the growth of each spouse’s net worth starting from the date of marriage up until the date that they separate.
 The growth in each spouse’s net worth is referred to as the “net family property.”

 The law is different for common law spouses.
+An unmarried individual who cohabits with their partner does not automatically acquire property rights.
 Common law spouses may have to bring a trust claim such as a constructive trust or a joint family venture in order to prove entitlement to an interest in property.